programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 ```

 This list is starting to look a bit more interesting.
 A term such as "america" floats
-to the top because it is use a lot in a government speech but relatively less so in
+to the top because it is used a lot in a government speech but relatively less so in
 other domains.
 Setting the threshold even lower, to 0.002, gives an even better summary
 of the speech; it will be useful to see more than the default first ten lines here, so
-the `print` function along with the option `n` set to 15 is used.
+the `print` function along with the option `n` set to 15 is used in order to print out
+more than the default 10 values.

 ```{r}
 print(filter(tab, frequency < 0.002), n = 15)